 17 Insolvency as defined in UFTA is "balance sheet insolvency," that is a debtor is insolvent if, "at fair valuations, the sum of the debtor's debts is greater than all of the debtor's assets."
 12 Pa.C.S.A. § 5102 (a) (emphasis added).
 Since property which is exempt from execution is not considered an asset, as is property owned by the entireties where only one of the joint owners is a debtor, the only remaining asset which Wife owned following the conveyance of her home was her checking account with a \$1,000.00 balance which Wife clearly knew would be insufficient to pay the amount of attorney fees claimed by the Estate.
 Although Wife appears not to have known the full extent of the Estate's claim for attorney fees at the time she transferred her home, in the First and Final Account filed by the Estate on February 4, 2008, to which Wife filed her objections on April 2, 2008 and supplemental objections on April 4, 2008, the Estate estimated the amount of its claim against Wife for attorney fees at that time to be \$7,500.00.
 This was almost four years before Wife transferred the title to her home.
-Further, Wife knew that her own attorney fees as charged by her counsel totaled \$18,729.42.
-Consequently, while Wife may not have known the exact amount of the Estate's claim at the time of transfer, she certainly had reason to believe it was far in excess of \$1,000.00, and likely at least \$20,000.00 to \$25,000.00.
+Further, Wife knew

-issues prior to September 12, 2011, by order dated that same date we determined it was Wife's burden to prove the jointlyowned assets which existed in her and Decedent's names at the time of Decedent's death were not acquired with Decedent's assets if she was to have any success in having the Estate pay her claim of \$20,000.00.
+Finally, the date when Wife first met with an attorney to have title to her home transferred is extremely suspect, as is her selection of an attorney who had no knowledge of and was provided no information about the instant proceedings. Ιn addition to having previously ruled against Wife on various issues prior to September 12, 2011, by order dated that same date we determined it was Wife's burden to prove the jointlyowned assets which existed in her and Decedent's names at the time of Decedent's death were not acquired with Decedent's assets if she was to have any success in having the Estate pay her claim of \$20,000.00.
 Approximately one month later, on October 17, 2011, Wife went to counsel to have the title to her home transferred.
 Cf. Iscovitz v.
-Filderman, 6 A.2d 270 (Pa. (finding that a guardian's transfer of significant 1939) portions of his ward's estate soon after he was cited by the court to file his account as quardian was relevant in determining whether the transfers were intentional acts of fraudulent conveyance).
+Filderman, 6 A.2d 270 (Pa.
+1939) (finding that a quardian's transfer of significant portions of his ward's estate soon after he was cited by the court to file his account as quardian was relevant in determining whether the transfers were intentional acts fraudulent conveyance).